 348-362 Marlborough all were started in 1878 or 1879 and appear to have been completed within a year.
 From the deeds and original permit applications, it appears that 348-350-352 Marlborough were built first, then 354-356 Marlborough, and then 358-360-362 Marlborough.
 The lots were transferred to one of the three owners of the land as the houses were constructed; each house was then sold after it was completed.

 On July 12, 1879, 348 Marlborough was purchased from William Pickman by Mrs. Sarah Augusta (Putnam) Heath, the widow of merchant John Andrew Heath.
 She previously had lived at 20 Marlborough.
+She also maintained a home in Swampscott.
 Her adult sons, John Andrew Heath, Jr., and Nathaniel Heath, both stockbrokers, lived with her.

 John Heath married in June of 1886 to his first cousin, Caroline Putnam Newhall, daughter of Thomas B. Newhall and Susan Silver (Putnam) Newhall.
 After their marriage, they lived with his mother and brother at 348 Marlborough.